HackerExperience/specs/hackerexperience2/contributing.md

     - Enter your question on "Question Details".
     - You can ignore "Answer Details".
 This is usually for self-answered questions.
     - (optional) Add projects related to the question.
 Start typing something related and see if Phabricator finds anything.
     - Click "Send" & wait for your answer.
-You can submit the question link on Conpherence for faster response.

 ## Create a discussion, report a bug, request a feature: